 Films That Shaped New Zealand – Celebrating 120 Years of Cinema

-October 2016 sees the 120th anniversary of the first public film screenings in New Zealand.
-A season of films that shaped New Zealand will mark the anniversary at Ngā Taonga Sound & Vision Wellington from 12 to 22 October.
+October 2016 saw the 120th anniversary of the first public film screenings in New Zealand.
+To mark the anniversary, a season of films that shaped New Zealand were screened at Ngā Taonga Sound & Vision's Wellington cinema.

 On 13 October 1896, New Zealand’s first public screening of a motion picture played to an audience at the Opera House in Auckland, as part of Charles Godfrey’s Vaudeville.